Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 What support is available?

-We have a team of staff dedicated to providing learning support if it is required and a welfare team that are on hand to offer guidance, support and help when needed.
-Additionally, eligible students can access a wide range of finance and funding support to help them during their time at college.
+We have a team of staff dedicated to providing learning support if it is required and a Wellbeing Team that are on hand to offer guidance, support and help when needed.

 Why should I choose to study the course at Warrington & Vale Royal College?

-The college has a great reputation for ESOL teaching, with experienced teaching staff, a great easy to access campus, and the opportunity to progress through the relevant levels of ESOL.
+The college has a great reputation for ESOL courses, with experienced teaching staff, a great easy to access campus, and the opportunity to progress through the relevant levels of ESOL.
 We have a strong community where students are put first, and we strive to improve our student’s lives every day.

 Whether you’re looking to improve your English for personal growth, employment, or further education, ESOL courses are designed to meet these needs.